Once an afterthought, Solskjaer has Man United focused on Europa League glory

 Jan Aage Fjortoft reacts to Micahel Zorc's comments on keeping Jadon Sancho at Borussia Dortmund.

 Ten minutes later, Fernandes rattled the other post, prompting a barrage of shrill screams from Stale Solbakken on the Copenhagen bench.
-The sound echoed around the empty 50,000-capacity home of FC Koln while the United subs rocked backwards in their seats in the stands, hands on heads.
+The sound echoed around the empty, 50,000-capacity home of FC Koln while the United subs rocked backward in their seats in the stands, hands on heads.

-Copenhagen, champions of Denmark in 2019, could still sense a shock and when substitute Bryan Oviedo, once of Everton and Sunderland, forced Aaron Wan-Bissaka into a crucial clearance on the line, Solskjaer had seen enough.
-On came Nemanja Matic and Lindelof for Fred and Bailly -- two defensive changes in a game United had to win -- a hint, perhaps, that he is not completely happy with his attacking options off the bench.
+Copenhagen, champions of Denmark in 2019, could still sense a shock, and when substitute Bryan Oviedo, once of Everton and Sunderland, forced Aaron Wan-Bissaka into a crucial clearance on the line, Solskjaer had seen enough.
+On came Nemanja Matic and Lindelof for Fred and Bailly -- two defensive changes in a game United had to win -- in what was a hint, perhaps, that Solskjaer is not completely happy with his attacking options off the bench.

 It was Mata who finally unlocked the Copenhagen defence, sliding a pass through to Martial.
-His shot was saved by Karl-Johan Johnsson -- who impressed throughout making 13 saves -- but in the aftermath the Frenchman was bundled over by Andreas Bjelland.
-Referee Clement Turpin awarded United their 21st penalty of the season and Fernandes stepped up to score.
-He doesn't miss from the spot, or at least he hasn't in a top-flight game for four-and-a-half years.
+His shot was saved by Karl-Johan Johnsson -- who impressed throughout in making 13 saves -- but in the aftermath, the Frenchman was bundled over by Andreas Bjelland.
+Referee Clement Turpin awarded United their 21st penalty of the season, and Fernandes stepped up to score.
+He doesn't miss from the spot -- or at least he hasn't in a top-flight game for 4½ years.

 It was enough to hand United a third semifinal of the season, equalling a feat achieved by Sir Alex Ferguson in 2008-09.